Skip to content

 March Through April

 Winter is for detective work, not insecticide spraying.
 Although VCE advises you can apply dormant oil or horticultural oil directly on egg masses higher up in tree canopies from mid-February to early April, beginning when overnight temperatures do not go below freezing the night after application.
 Do not use after budbreak in spring.
 Begin realizing that while winter was challenging this year, it did not solve our lanternfly problem.
-In a WSLS television report, Virginia Tech entomology professor Doug Pfeiffer says, “. . . lanternfly eggs are up on trees all the way along the whole heights of trees, so they won’t be getting much protection from snow.”
+In a WSLS television report, Virginia Tech entomology professor Douglas Pfeiffer says, “. . . lanternfly eggs are up on trees all the way along the whole heights of trees, so they won’t be getting much protection from snow.”
 And in the same feature, an exterminator advises hatches might be reduced but not eliminated at sustained temperatures of -10 to -30.
 These temperatures are far below what most of Virginia experiences.
 He doesn’t see it having much effect at all.
 So, we were left with viable egg masses everywhere—had we only taken the time to look.
 It’s the season to scout and scrape, even though most of those masses are probably tucked into places you’ll never reach.
 Before spring travel, clean bumpers, wheel wells, and truck beds; be creative, because lanternflies are.
 There is no evidence that a car wash or power-washer will remove eggs masses.
 If your property has tree of heaven, winter is also the perfect time to identify clumps and trunks for removal.
 Now we’ve cruised through March and, as I’m writing this, we’re in mid‑April.

-Mid-April into June
+April into June

-July through August
+July Through August

-By late July, adult spotted lanternflies begin to appear.
+By mid-July, adult spotted lanternflies begin to appear.
 Their feeding can create dramatic scenes—large clusters gather on trees, and the honeydew they secrete coats leaves, trunks, outdoor furniture, and anything beneath them.
 Both nymphs and adults produce honeydew, but it becomes far more noticeable once adults arrive.
 Sooty mold quickly colonizes this sticky layer, which can further stress plants by blocking light and reducing photosynthesis.

 If a plant is being heavily fed on, make sure it stays well‑watered.
 Adequate hydration helps reduce stress and supports recovery from feeding damage.
 Avoid unnecessary pruning during this period, as pruning adds additional stress to the tree.